Neurotherapy Costs & What to expect

 Ultimately, the frequency of counselling sessions should be determined collaboratively between the client and the therapist.
 It’s important to find a schedule that works for both parties and allows for consistent progress towards the client’s goals.

 The frequency of neurofeedback sessions can vary depending on the individual’s specific needs and the goals of the therapy.
+Factors we consider when determining frequency include: client age, costs, and disruptions such as travel required, time off work/school, and ability to manage symptoms between sessions.

 It’s important to note that there is no one-size-fits-all approach to neurofeedback therapy, and the frequency and duration of the therapy should be tailored to the individual’s specific needs and goals.
 It’s recommended that individuals work with a qualified healthcare professional who is trained in neurofeedback therapy to determine the appropriate frequency and duration of their sessions.